edoardolincetto/reduxonfire/README.md

 ### `deleteFile`

-Deletes a file by specifying it's full reference
+Deletes a file by specifying it's full reference.

 **Params**